areejnaqvi/Assignment-1---CSC148/README.md

 # Assignment-1 (CSC148)

-A program that analyzes data extracted from survey questions and uses this data to make optimal groups of students.
+A program that analyzes data extracted from survey questions and uses this data to create an optimal groups of students.

 The files edited by me include:
 1. course.py